Instruction to Authors

 Figures should be of good quality and have thickness of lines and size of lettering and other symbols to allow reduction of their original dimensions up to 50%.
 They must not exceed the size of an A4 or a letter-sized bond paper; explanatory notes to tables should be indicated by superscript small letters; tables and figures should be on separate pages after the references.
 They should not be embedded in the text.
 In addition, they should be provided with concise captions (above for tables and below for figures) that adequately describe their contents.
 Photographs should be submitted as high-contrast glossy prints.
 Color plates may be included if color is necessary for clarity.
 Figures, tables, photographs, or text passages that have been previously published must obtain permission from the copyright owner(s).
 Evidence of permission must be submitted with the manuscript.
 Materials submitted without such evidence will be assumed to be those of the author/s.

 Only SI units and abbreviations should be used.
 Normal and molar concentrations should be written in italics N and M, respectively.
 The following standard abbreviations should also be used: mg, g, kg, km, mm, cm, m, rpm, s (second), h (hour), min (minute), L (liter), mL, m-3, kg per ha or kg ha-1 (the minus index should always be used in tables and figures).
-Latin biological names should be italicized or underlined.
-These commonly used Latin words are not italicized: a priori, a posteriori, in vitro, in utero, in situ, ad libitum, per se and viz, so as the abbreviations et al, eg, ie, etc and vs, which do not carry a period except when they end a sentence.
+Latin biological names should be italicized.
+These commonly used Latin words are not italicized: a priori, a posteriori, in vitro, in utero, in situ, ad libitum, per se, and viz.

 The common name of a species should be followed by the scientific name upon its first use in the abstract and text.
 The scientific name must be composed of genus, species, and authority only and enclosed in parentheses.
 For well-known species, however, scientific names may be omitted from article titles.
 The scientific name should be used only if no common name exists in English.